noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 - centralize & specify the maximum permissions for OUs and member accounts (including root user)
   - i.e. SCP defines a guardrail, or sets limits, but doesnt grant any access
+  - recommendation is to use a "block list" strategy where all actions are implicitly allowed except for those actions you want to block by creating statements that deny access
+    - specify resources and conditions for the statement and use the NotAction element.
+  - if you ignore the recommendation and use the Allow statement
+    - permits the Resource element to only have a "\*" entry.
+    - can't have a Condition element at all.
 - requires all organization features to be enabled
 - FYI
   - do effect